Nikhil-7/Hotel-management-System/README.md

-# Hotel-management-System
+# Hotel-Management-System
-A basic website containing a portal for room booking and scope for retaurant management.
+A basic website containing a portal for room booking and scope for restaurant management.